bluehalo/ansible-roles/maven_repository_artifact/README.md

 An Ansible role that is a wrapper around the [maven_artifact](http://docs.ansible.com/ansible/maven_artifact_module.html) role to simplify downloading an artifact from a Maven repository.
-The main benefit of this role to extract URL, authentication and security settings so that they can be specified as group_vars, rather than needing to specify as parameters on every invocation.
+The main benefit of this role to extract URL, authentication and security settings so that they can be specified as group_vars or play vars, rather than needing to specify as parameters on every invocation.

 Requirements